faissaloux/geranslator/README.md

 - origin_lang: The origin language you already have.
 - to_langs: Languages you want your file to get translated to.

-> supported extensions: json, yaml, yml
+> supported extensions: json, yaml, yml, po

 > supported providers: google
 # Usage